Women’s Rugby World Cup Sevens bronze medallist hopes that the Gallagher High Performance Academy will lead to more elite coaching roles for women

 Irene Gardner already has an impressive coaching CV, but the former USA Eagles Sevens player would like to see more women taking on similar roles.

 Gardner is currently USA Rugby’s women’s pathway head coach, with responsibility for the development of Under-23 and Under-18 players.
-She is also assistant coach for both men’s and women’s rugby at Stanford University, head coach of the Rocky Mountain Experts Premier Sevens side, and founder of the Legends Rugby Academy, a not-for-profit organisation aimed at increasing access to sevens rugby for women and girls in the United States.
+She is also assistant coach for both men’s and women’s rugby at Stanford University, head coach of the Rocky Mountain Experts Premier Sevens side, and founder of the Legends Rugby Academy - a not-for-profit organisation aimed at increasing access to sevens rugby for women and girls in the United States.

-“Many female coaches at present take on multiple coaching roles simultaneously to ensure a female presence for athletes.
+“Many female coaches at present take on multiple coaching roles simultaneously, to ensure a female presence for athletes.

-“There is so much value to our athletes having female coaches and staff.
+“There is so much value to our athletes having female coaches and support staff.
 Programmes like this can help close the gap of where a coach is, to where they need to be, in order to succeed in high performance roles.
 It helps to create a network of coaches which otherwise might not exist.”

 Although Gardner did not start playing rugby until her second year at university, she made rapid progress and was a member of the Eagles Women’s side that beat Spain in extra-time to win the third-place play-off at the 2013 women’s Rugby World Cup Sevens, in Moscow.